Bluekoekj/bluekoekj.github.io/index.md

-## Hi!
-I'm Bluekoekj
+# Welcome home!

 <a href="/links">All of the links have moved here!

-### Explainatinon
+## Hey there!

-I wanted to make out that Lekrkoekj hacked my website as a late april fools prank.
-Thats whhy you saw that text and the favicon, and thats why nothing was working properly.
-Things are back up tho, so enjoy the site!
+Welcome to my website!
+Here you can download files, get my contact info, Itothebonketechediun (force me to speak chinese) and so much more!
+Links are at the top of the page, and yeah!
+Enjoy!